OperationCode/algorithms/solutions/data-structures/linked-list/README.md

 ![Linked List](../../../assets/linked-list-overview.png)

 A linked list is composed of a smaller data structure usually called a `Node`.
 The node object contains the `value` of the element itself, and also a pointer to the `next` node in the chain.
 By utilizing `node.next`, you can traverse the list.
 The beginning of a linked list is denoted with `head` and the last element is `tail`.
+The 'tail' of a list may refer either to the rest of the list after the head, or to the last node in the list.
+We will refer to the last node as the tail, but it is worth remembering that some people, especially those fro mthe functional programming community, consider the rest of the list the tail.

 In a singly-linked list, the link is established in _one direction_ only, where the node only keeps track of the next node in the chain.
 This means that with a singly-linked list, you can only traverse in the direction of the tail.
 On the other hand, a node in a doubly-linked list keeps track of both `next` and `previous` which allows you to traverse in both directions (towards `head` and `tail`).